Do I need to apply for a Schengen Visa to travel to Europe?

 No. If you need to make significant changes to your application, such as changes to travel dates or the country you are applying to, you will need to submit a new application.

-No. It is non-refundable as it covers the processing of your application.
+Your fee will not be refunded as it covers the processing of your application.